 An FR-44 is similar to an SR-22 in that it is a financial responsibility certificate you must file with the state.
 An FR-44 certificate is only used in the states of Virginia and Florida and is required for certain offenses, such as a DUI with an injury.
 FR-44 requires double the state minimum coverage requirements.

 I heard that SR-22 is expensive.
 Is that true?

-The actual filing of an SR-22 is around $25 in most states.
-Your actual auto insurance premium may increase significantly for someone who is required to have SR-22.
-The need for an SR-22 certificate tells the insurer that you are considered a high risk driver and high risk drivers often need non-standard insurance policies.
+The actual filing of an SR-22 costs around $25 in most states.
+Your auto insurance premium may also increase significantly.
+The need for an SR-22 certificate tells the insurer that you are considered a high-risk driver and high-risk drivers often need non-standard insurance policies.
 The non-standard insurance policy cost is generally two to four times what other drivers pay, and the cost is commonly higher for several years until the driver has had a clean driving record.